thomasdiggs/Codewars/README.md

 # Codewars

-A collection of solutions for problems on Codewars.com written in C and C#.
+A collection of solutions for problems on Codewars.com.